aldettinger/camel-quarkus-workshop/README.md

 In JVM mode, the application has actually been packaged as a **fast-jar**.
-Indeed, Quarkus has even designed its own packaging format in order to [provide faster startup times](https://www.youtube.com/watch?v=ogbMLeU1ogk). so far so good, we can start our Camel route in JVM mode as shown below:
+Indeed, Quarkus has even designed its own packaging format in order to [provide faster startup times](https://www.youtube.com/watch?v=ogbMLeU1ogk).
+So far so good, we can start our Camel route in JVM mode as shown below:

 ```
 java -jar target/quarkus-app/quarkus-run.jar